rohan-hitchcock/rohan-hitchcock.github.io/stat-mech.md

 ---

-This is the webpage for the seminar I am running on statistical mechanics.
-You can join this seminar online on [metauni](https://metauni.org), or in-person at the University of Melbourne.
-Post-seminar discussion happens in the #physics channel of the metauni discord.
-[Click here](https://discord.gg/JbYbXWJAhB) to join.
+This is the webpage for the seminar I ran on statistical mechanics in [metauni](https://metauni.org).
+The purpose of this seminar was to learn about statistical mechanics, with a view towards understanding apparent 'phase transitions' in deep learning.

 ## Speakers
 - Rohan Hitchcock